unbit/uwsgi-docs/Hooks.rst

 The "hardcoded" hooks
 ^^^^^^^^^^^^^^^^^^^^^

-As sais before the purpose of the hook subsystem is allowing to attach "hooks" to the various uWSGI phases.
+As said before the purpose of the hook subsystem is allowing to attach "hooks" to the various uWSGI phases.

 There are two kind of hooks, the simple ones are the so-called "hardcoded".
 They exposes common patterns at the cost of versatility.